Human Rights Research at UConn

 - Mikhailov (Georgi) Collection (photographs and articles regarding Mikhailov's experiences in Soviet Labor camps in Northeast Siberia from 1980-1983)

 - North American Congress on Latin America (NACLA) Archive (over 100 linear feet of materials including holdings on human rights, politics, and socio-economic conditions in Chile, Cuba, El Salvador, Guatemala, and Nicaragua, and other parts of Central America)

 - Reeves (Eric) Papers (collection contains correspondence, newspaper clippings, notes, photographs, writings, speeches, regarding Eric Reeves advocacy, research and analysis of the humanitarian crisis and genocide in Sudan and Darfur from 1999 onward.
 The collection also contains documents regarding the court case, Presbyterian Church of Sudan et al. vs. Talisman Energy Inc, Sudan)

 - Refugee Case Files of the International Rescue Committee (records of the New Jersey office of the International Rescue Committee-- some materials in the collection are restricted)

-- Romano Human Rights Digital Photograph Collection (Collection of noted photographer Robin Romano's gripping images of child labor from around the world.
+- Romano Human Rights Digital Photograph Collection (Collection of the late noted photographer Robin Romano's gripping images of child labor from around the world.
 218 images are available online through UConn's Digital Mosaic)